jsgounot/BioScripts/Kraken2/run_pipeline/README.md

 # Kraken2 / Bracken pipeline

 Snakemake pipeline for [kraken2](http://ccb.jhu.edu/software/kraken2/) and [bracken](https://ccb.jhu.edu/software/bracken/) for several samples and database.
 Some arguments (`paired`, `gzip-compressed` and `bzip2-compressed`) are infered based on your input data.
 You can custom all command lines with config file parameters (see configuration file section).
-Integrate spring files input (Illumina paired-end only).
+Handle optional spring files input (Illumina paired-end only).

 ```bash
 mamba create -n kraken2 kraken2 bracken snakemake